biocore/qiime/doc/tutorials/doc_sra_submission.rst

 This document and code does not seek to capture the full complexity of what is possible in the SRA.
 Instead, the goal is to provide a simple pathway for submission to the SRA of the most common types of data.
 For example, more normalization could be provided through requiring additional tables, but this additional complexity is not justified when the appropriate rows can be copied/pasted/updated in Excel in a few seconds.
 More flexibility and better normalization is certainly possible and may be supported in future: the focus here is on getting something that works now.

 Originally, the plan was to do this as a series of standalone scripts, but this ended up with an unacceptable level of reimplementation of things that are already in QIIME.
-We have therefore contributed the code into QIIME.
+We have therefore included the code in QIIME.

 In addition to QIIME's standard dependencies, you will need several of QIIME's optional dependencies to complete this tutorial: